AusDTO/dta-website/pages/what-we-do/partnerships/communities.md

  - /what-we-do/communities/
  - /our-work/communities/
 localnav: what-we-do
+searchexcerpt: "Our communities of practice bring together our government colleagues to collaborate, showcase work, solve problems and explore best practice.
+The communities are open to anyone in local, state and federal government to join."
 ---

 Our communities of practice bring together our government colleagues to collaborate, showcase work, solve problems and explore best practice.